Becoming a qualified teacher – routes into teaching as a career.

 The centres are:

-Further details on which courses you can study and where, can be found on the Teacher Training and Education in Wales website (External link).
+Further details on which courses you can study can be found on at each provider’s website.

-If you are a Welsh speaker, you can consider taking your teacher training course through the medium of Welsh and doing your practical teaching experience in a Welsh-medium School.
+If you are a Welsh speaker, you can consider taking your ITE course through the medium of Welsh and doing your practical teaching experience in a Welsh-medium School.

 The university–based routes available are: